by Immortalwildcat and Dan Swanson

 “My fellow Americans, we do not need the heroes of the JSA and others to fight our wars for us.
 Indeed, it is my most fervent hope that there will never be need for American lives to be risked in warfare again.”

-Another stepped into view of the camera: Vice-President Robert Dole.
-At a nod from the President, he spoke.
+Another stepped into view of the camera: Vice President Robert Dole.
+At a nod from the president, he spoke.

 “Ladies and gentlemen of the United States and the world.
-As a combat veteran of World War II, as a long-time member of Congress, as your Vice-President, and as a candidate for the office of President, I ask that you look deep into your heart as you consider the proposition put forth by last night’s broadcast.
+As a combat veteran of World War II, as a long-time member of Congress, as your vice president, and as a candidate for the office of president, I ask that you look deep into your heart as you consider the proposition put forth by last night’s broadcast.
 Bob Dole was there and saw the horrors of the war abroad, and the heroism of the mystery-men at home.
 And as the political opponent now of one of those mystery-men, I ask that you reject the repugnant notion that he or any other costumed hero or heroine is now, or ever was, in any way less than one-hundred percent loyal to this country and to the causes of freedom and justice.
-I ask that you consider Jay Garrick, myself, and any other candidate who offer themselves for the office of President, or any other office, on the basis of their deeds and their character.”
+I ask that you consider Jay Garrick, myself, and any other candidate who offer themselves for the office of president, or any other office, on the basis of their deeds and their character.”

-President Reagan had risen from his seat and had come around to the front of his desk to join the Vice-President.
+President Reagan had risen from his seat and had come around to the front of his desk to join the vice president.

 “In conclusion, we have authorized the FBI to work in conjunction with the FCC and other government agencies to track down the source of last night’s broadcast.
 We ask that anybody with any information, please contact your local FBI office or police department.
 Thank you, and may God bless America.”

 Darius Gleason had grown up dreaming of becoming a mystery-man.
 He had stood in empty fields, arms outstretched to the clouds during thunderstorms.
 He had encouraged his friends to concoct potions during chemistry class.
 The class mechanic had constructed him an exoskeleton in shop class, and he had tried self-hypnosis when he learned about psychology in his general science class.
-He bought all the gimmicks from the back of the comic-books like the X-Ray Specs, the Charles Atlas course, the Green Lantern rings, and the Buck Rogers pistols, but contrary to his great expectations, he was only a normal kid.
+He bought all the gimmicks from the back of the comic-books like the X-Ray Specs, the Charles Atlas course, the Green Lantern rings, and the Buck Rogers pistols, but contrary to his great expectations, he was still only a normal kid.

 Actually, the storms and the chemicals turned Gleason into a scrawny, sickly kid, and nothing ever came of the self-hypnosis, the gimmicks, or the weapons, although the exoskeleton did slightly increase his resistance to injury.
 If you tried to hit him with a baseball bat, and the bat happened to hit one of the steel bars that made up the exoskeleton, the bat would probably shatter.
 But they were never able to get the joints to bend.